Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 They all live in a community called the Riverside, a place where not much happens and where people down on their luck seemed to have converged.
 The place also smells of raw sewage as the sewer system has not yet been completed.

-Jinko-san, the fishmonger was almost sixty and her right arm from the wrist down was gone.
+Jinko-san, the fishmonger is almost sixty and her right arm from the wrist down is gone.
 It was during the war when she lost it.
 She got pinned under her burning and collapsed house during an air raid.
 The riverside was an ocean of fire.
 “I traded one hand to keep my life,” she once told Toma.

 The riverside was one of the places that didn’t get developed after the war “and the people who gathered there, intending only to temporarily avoid dire poverty, ended up stuck”.
 Toma’s father, Madoka, was one of those people.